Wednesday, September 17, 2025

 Captive Intelligence provides high-value information, industry analysis, exclusive interviews and business intelligence tools to professionals in the captive insurance market.

-AM Best has affirmed the financial strength rating of ‘A’ (excellent) and the long-term issuer credit rating of “a” (excellent) of Bermuda-domiciled Ardellis Insurance.
+AM Best has affirmed the financial strength rating of ‘A’ (excellent) and long-term issuer credit rating of “a” (excellent) of Guernsey-domiciled Jupiter Insurance.
+The outlook for the ratings is stable.

 Subscribe to Ci Premium to continue reading